Basis for the establishment of effective management of Yaguas II National Park

 Loreto

-The project is implemented in the Yaguas National Park, located in the province of Mariscal Ramón Castilla, department of Loreto, with an area of more than 868,000 hectares.
+Province of Mariscal Ramon Castilla, Department of Loreto, with an area of more than 868 thousand hectares.

 Beneficiary:

-Population of the native communities in the area of influence of the NPA (approximately 26 communities).
+Population of the native communities in the area of influence of the ANP (approximately 26 communities).

 Main